 Canva is the best tool loaded with enough easy-to-use features and functionality that allows anyone to create a variety of engaging content.
 You no longer have to be a designer to create amazing posts and banners!

 What is great about Canva is that you have millions of images, hundreds of fonts, icons, shapes and photo filters to work with.
-Whether you want to create an image for social media, a newsletter, a business card or even an ebook, you won’t find a better place to do your job.
+Whether you want to make a newsletter, create an image for social media, a business card or even an ebook, you won’t find a better place to do your job.

 You can freely use the basic Canva tools and templates to compose and enhance your images, download them and use them as you like.

 It’s free, it’s powerful, it’s amazing!
 And like Canvas tagline says, “It only takes 23 seconds to learn”.

 Sooner or later you will understand how valuable icons are.
 You can use icons to spice up your social media images, to illustrate the information on your slideshows or brighten up a report.

 Sure, Canva may have some variety of free icons but it’s match for Flaticon’s quantity and quality of icons.

 Nevertheless, some icons are free while others may need attribution.

 In an era where a billion pieces of content are posted on Facebook daily, compelling photos could be your best shot at standing out and earning engagement.
 Publish images an hour or less before your audience peak hour and let them shine!